finalstate/Espynoza/README.md

 The framework, running on the target device, handles initial connection to the Wifi network, and then establishes a connection with the specified MQTT broker.
 The host server may then send commands to the target device, using standard Python syntax, and will receive data produced on the target.
 The frameworks main loop calls (user-definable) handlers to perform actions such as setting outputs and reading sensor data.

-Some simple sample handlers are provided with Espynoza, more will follow soon.
-The aim is to create a library that will allow the user to build a system by writing a configuration file for simple cases, but that may be extended simply by writing small code fragments in Python for more special cases.
+Right now, some simple sample handlers are provided with Espynoza, more will follow soon.
+The aim is to create a library that will allow the user to build a system by writing a configuration file for simple cases, but that may be extended by writing small code fragments in Python for more special cases.

 Special care has been been taken to use as little memory as possible on the target devices.
 Python files may be compiled on the host system before being uploaded to avoid out of memory conditions during system startup.
 Only the files needed for the targets configuration are loaded into RAM.

 (BTW, in case you wonder why some things are designed the way they are, I plan to write a web/database-based application to make using Espynoza easier.
 But first things first...)

 ## Version
-Current version is 0.1, the initial commit.
+Current version is *0.1*, the initial commit.
 This version should be considered alpha quality, even though the code should work if Espynoza and all needed libraries and tools are installed correctly.
-Right now, the number of available hardware drivers is limited to simple digital and analog IO, as well as some I2C or similar serial communication protocol devices.
+Right now, the number of available handlers is limited to simple digital and analog IO, as well as some I2C or similar serial communication protocol devices.
 More will follow as soon as the basic code is stable.

 # Download and Install
 ## Requirements
 * Hardware
   * Host computer
-    * PC running Linux (maybe others)
+    * PC running Linux (maybe other OS)
-    * or Raspberry running Linux (Ubuntu Jessie works)
+    * or a Raspberry Pi running Linux (Ubuntu Jessie works)
-    * Python >= 3.6 (format strings are used)
+    * Python >= 3.6 (3.6 minimum, as format strings are used)
   * Target
     * ESP6288
-    * more to come
+    * (more to come)

 * Software packages
-  * Micropython
+  * MicroPython
   * Mosquitto (and paho-mqtt)
   * ampy (from Adafruit)
   * esptool.py